 AI for Introverts:

-That feeling has a name.
-It's the gap between the income advice that exists and the income advice you can actually use.
-Every newsletter, every Substack hot take, every “how I scaled to $50K MRR” teardown assumes you'll do the thing that scales it: show up in public, repeatedly, at high volume.
+That guilt is pointing at something real: the gap between the income advice that exists and the income advice you can actually use.
+Every newsletter, every Substack hot take, every “how I scaled to $50K MRR” teardown assumes you'll do the thing that scales it: be public, loud, all the time.

 You won't.
 You've known that since high school.
-And until 2023, that meant you were quietly locked out of the parts of the knowledge economy that actually paid well.
+And until 2023, that meant you were quietly locked out of the parts of the knowledge economy that the big earners lived in.

 None of this is a moral failing on the part of extroverts.
 They genuinely enjoy that work.
 The failing is in the advice industry pretending the same template works for everyone, then quietly shaming the people for whom it doesn't.

-What AI Actually Did: Removed the Part of the Work You Hated.
+AI Quietly Deleted the Half of the Work You Always Dreaded.

 For a long time, doing the work you're good at required doing the part of the work you weren't.